 What Kind of Business Health Insurance Do You Need?

 Around two-thirds of employees focus on their health over everything else—even a higher salary.
-They usually turn to their company for help, so this matter is in your hands.
+They usually ask their company for help, so this matter is yours.

-Do you want to increase productivity and keep happy employees?
+Do you want to increase productivity and keep employees happy?
 Take a closer look at your health insurance benefits.

 As a business, how do you take care of your employees’ health?
 Offering strong health benefits is the easiest method.
-Keep reading to learn the different types of business health insurance for your needs.
+Keep reading to learn the different business health insurance types that suit your needs.

 Preferred Provider Organization (PPO)

 As the name suggests, a PPO business health insurance plan has preferred doctors or hospitals.
-Employees covered under this plan must get their medical care from the providers on this list to get the highest coverage.
+To receive the highest coverage, employees covered under this plan must get medical care from the providers on this list.

 The members pay higher out-of-pocket costs when choosing out-of-network physicians.
 There’s also more paperwork involved.
-Some PPO plans pay out a small sum, but some might not provide coverage at all.
+Some PPO plans pay a small sum, but some might not provide coverage.

-The benefit of this health insurance plan is that employees can enjoy a moderate amount of freedom in their choice of healthcare provider.
+The benefit of this health insurance plan is that employees can enjoy a moderate amount of freedom in choosing a healthcare provider.
 They do not need a designated primary care physician.
 They can go to a specialist without a referral from their PCP.

 Members must pay an annual deductible before the coverage applies to their bills.
 They may also have a copayment or co-insurance.